Legal Translation Services Help with ERISA Rule Changes

 One important proposed change to Section 503 is that plans must now provide denial notice to claimants “in a culturally and linguistically appropriate manner.”
 That means that if a claimant’s address is in a county where 10% or more of the population residing in that county are literate only in the same non-English language (as determined by the American Community Survey), then denial notices must include a prominently displayed notice in the relevant non-English language indicating how to access language services provided by the benefits plan.
 Further, plans must provide a customer assistance process (like a telephone hotline) with oral language interpreting services in the non-English language, and provide written notices translated in the non-English language upon request.

 To simplify, lets take an example.
 Assume you are an ERISA plan administrator in the Los Angles area (which has a more than 10% Spanish-speaking population), and you need to send a denial letter to one of your plan participants.
 In order to comply with the new final rule, you must

 1. Put a prominent notice in Spanish in the denial letter that states that the claimant may obtain English to Spanish translation services.

 2. You also need to provide a way in which a plan participant can speak to a Spanish interpreter by phone for further assistance, and

 3. You should be prepared to translate any written documentation into Spanish at the claimant’s request.

-Let A Legal Translation Service Make Your ERISA Compliance Much Easier
+Legal Translation Services Can Make Your ERISA Compliance Much Easier

 The three requirements above may seem like a tall order when combined with all of your other ERISA administrative responsibilities.
 But have no fear, it is not as difficult or costly as it may seem.